Tai-Min/Statek-UAV/instructions/software/OS_preparation.md

 # OS preparation

 ## Serial device preparation
+Make sure that all serial devices are connected.
 ### Add yourself to dialout group
 ```
 sudo usermod -a -G dialout $USER